clojure-lsp/clojure-lsp/README.md

 ---
 ## Building

-For building the jar manually, run `lein bin` to generate the embedded jar inside `target` folder or `lein uberjar` for building the standalone jar.

 ### GraalVM

 Every release the native binaries (Windows, Linux and MacOS) are compiled with __GraalVM__ and uploaded.